Rohambarack/CDS_lang/L_A_Portfolio/assignment1/README_A1.md

 # Assingment 1

 ## important
+First: run setup/create_venv.sh to create a visual environment
+Second: activate it (from the setup folder) source ../Language_venv/bin/activate
-before running any of the code run ../setup/setup.sh to load necessary packages.
+Third:  run the setup.sh to install necessary packages.

+In case it is not working the full list of used packages and version can be viewed in setup/requirements.txt

 # Extracting linguistic features using spaCy